Clash of the sales cultures

 Reward the team for success, not just an individual.
 To make either the Key Account Manager system or cross-training work, it takes great teamwork.
 And don’t be afraid to use outside resources to help in specific areas as appropriate.

 Finally, make sure you design in back-ups in your plan.
-Losing a Key Account Manager that has all the relationships to a competitor is more devastating that in the previous organizational structure.
+Losing a Key Account Manager that has all the relationships to a competitor is more devastating than in the previous organizational structure.
 The best approach is to ensure that account and product knowledge are a shared company resource.